jeffersonroth/jjrf-data-reliability-book/src/concepts/data-architecture/two_tier_architecture.md

 * **Scalability Issues**: As data volume grows and the number of microservices and third-party data sources increases, the system may struggle to scale efficiently.
 The direct and constant load on the Aurora instance might not sustainably support larger datasets or more complex analytics requirements.
 * **Lack of Isolation Between Operational and Analytical Workloads**: Mixing operational and analytical workloads in a single database instance can lead to resource contention, where analytical queries compete with operational transactions for CPU, memory, and I/O resources, potentially degrading the performance of both workloads.

-Recommendations for Addressing These Issues:
+### Strategic Recommendations for Architectural Improvement

 * **Implement a Data Lake or Data Warehouse**: Consider introducing an intermediate storage layer, such as a data lake or a dedicated data warehouse, to decouple raw data ingestion from transformation and analytics workloads.
 This can help manage performance, improve security, and enhance scalability.
 * **Data Governance Framework**: Establish a robust data governance framework with clear policies on data access, quality, security, and compliance.
 Implement role-based access control (RBAC) to ensure users and applications only have access to the data they are authorized to use.